 End User representatives

 - How can insurers play a more active role in communicating risk and encouraging hazard mitigation?
-A paper has been submitted to the International Journal of Wildland Fire.

 This research will identify legal, policy and governance barriers to more active community (including the business community) involvement in emergency management.
 The research will identify solutions whether in reform of policy and governance structures and processes or how they are applied in practice.